 LC Pantry Pasta Note

 Bet you’ve got everything you need for this frugal little weeknight number in your kitchen.
 All you need now is 15 minutes to pull it together.
 Seriously.
 Creating supper from seemingly nothing was never so easy or impressive than with this pantry pasta.
-The secret lies in using decent—if not superlative—ingredients, such as olive oil, crushed fennel seeds, and cheese.
-If you’ve got some farro pasta or other nutty, whole grain pasta in your pantry, this is the place to use it.
+The secret lies in using decent—if not superlative—ingredients, including your olive oil, and cheese.
+Moms, you may want to separate hold the chili flakes and perhaps the fennel seeds, depending on how adventuresome your little eaters.
+And everyone, if you’ve got some farro pasta or other nutty, whole grain pasta in your pantry, this is the place to use it.

 Spaghetti with Bread Crumbs Recipe